ynnsau/micro23_pre_release_config/fig6a_fig9b/config_figure_6a_9b.md

-# Configuration for figure 3, 4
+# Configuration for figure 6a and 9b
 This document describe how to configurate a machine to reproduce the result in figure 6a and 9b.

 ## Hardware